byteface/domonic/docs/index.rst

 Then you can edit/tweak it to get what you need and build new components quicker.

+INSTALLING - (linux/mac only)

+If you like you can install domonic to your .bashprofile

+.. code-block :: python

+  python3 -m domonic --install

+Now in your terminal whenever you want to start a new project you can type...

+.. code-block :: python

+  project mycoolproject

+and it will smash out a basic project for you.

+you can also now access the docs quickly simply by typing...

+.. code-block :: python

+  domonic -h

+Finally, you can open and edit .bashprofile to tweak it to your own preferences.

 Join-In
 ----------------
 Feel free to join in if you find it useful.